springland/concurrent-java/README.md

-#A project to parctice java concurrent programming
+# A project to practice on java concurrent programming

 ## JMM  Java Memory Model